 When Should I Use ECC Memory?

 ECC seems like a no-brainer to have in your computer.
 One complication is that ECC memory requires a motherboard, chipset and processor that support it.
 This, along with the higher cost of ECC memory, may detract casual consumers.
-Additionally, there is a 2-3% decrease in performance over typical desktop memory due to the resource use of the data processing algorithm.
+Additionally, there is a 2-3% decrease in performance over typical desktop memory.
+This decrease is due to the resource use of the data processing algorithm.

 Anytime you have an always-on, mission critical computer at risk for encountering memory errors, ECC can help prevent downtime and data loss.
 The initial investment in ECC memory could result in thousands of dollars saved if it means your production line stays operational as opposed to suffering a data loss-related downtime event.

-ECC is one of the many ways our new ML600G-10 can help prevent downtime and reduce hardware maintenance costs.
-To learn more, visit www.onlogic.com/ml600g-10.
+ECC is one of the many ways our new solutions can help prevent downtime and reduce hardware maintenance costs.
+Is ECC memory a good fit for your project?
+Talk to one of our sales engineers to learn more.